Planning Efforts Related to Ecosystem Restoration

-California EcoRestore is an initiative to help coordinate and advance at least 30,000 acres of critical habitat restoration in the Sacramento-San Joaquin Delta over the next four years.
+California EcoRestore is an initiative to help coordinate and advance at least 30,000 acres of critical habitat restoration in the Sacramento-San Joaquin Delta.
 Driven by world-class science and guided by adaptive management, California EcoRestore will aggressively pursue habitat restoration projects with clearly defined goals, measurable objectives, and financial resources to help ensure success.

 California EcoRestore pursues a broad range of habitat restoration projects, including projects to address aquatic, sub-tidal, tidal, riparian, flood plain, and upland ecosystem needs.

 California EcoRestore’s initial goal is to advance (i.e. complete or break ground on) 30,000 acres of Delta habitat restoration: